kmonad/kmonad/doc/installation.md

 ## Compilation
 ### Using `nix`
-If you the [Nix package manager](https://github.com/NixOS/nix), either because you installed it yourself or because you are using NixOS, you can build `kmonad` using the following command.
+If you use the [Nix package manager](https://github.com/NixOS/nix), either because you installed it yourself or because you are using NixOS, you can build `kmonad` using the following command.

 ```shell
 nix-build nix/release.nix